smithad15/angular-redux-patterns/content/deck.md

 ---

-## How to write an enterprise Angular app without losing your mind

----

-## How to make Angular suck less

----

-## Bring less Class to your JavaScript

----

 ### Goals

 - Write more maintainable Angular code
 - Insulate yourself from your dependencies
 - Write more pure functions
-- Be happier 😆

 ---